VCityTeam/UD-Demo-vcity-geovolume/Readme.md

 - launches a watcher (surveying changes in sources)
 - in case of change that repacks an updated bundle
 - that triggers a client (hot) reload

-## Technical notes concerning the template application

-Some modules used by the DemoFull require some server-side components to be installed on some server (possibly your desktop).
-For example

-- the 3D objects (buildings) are (by default) serverd by a LIRIS server and thus require no specific configuratione there is nothing more to do
-- handling of documents will require you to [install the API_enhanced_city](https://github.com/VCityTeam/UD-Serv/blob/master/API_Enhanced_City/INSTALL.md).
-- you can also modify the [application configuration file](assets/config/config.json)

 ## Pre-requisites